Bushra-khanam-05/Unified-Mentor-Data-Analyst-/Project 5- Data Visualization of Bird Strikes between 2000 – 2011/Readme.md

 in flight at lower levels.
 To have a closer look the following document visually depicts the data collected on Bird Strikes by FAA between 2000-2011

-## Dataset:
+# Dataset:
 https://docs.google.com/spreadsheets/d/1PF1PQ4-qg4ySrtyOXiF6SFGX7P0Qfl_r/edit#gid=1443108996

 #Dashboard:
-created  using Power BI
+Project Dashboard created  using Power BI